dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 .medium_small[![](https://upload.wikimedia.org/wikipedia/commons/thumb/8/86/Usage_share_of_web_browsers_%28Source_StatCounter%29.svg/480px-Usage_share_of_web_browsers_%28Source_StatCounter%29.svg.png)]

 ???
+* now we have lots of browsers

-Due to some original problems with various implementations of the HTML standard in browsers, such as allowing missing closing tags.
-XHTML standard developed (2000) to enforce stricter adherence to proper syntax.
+* Due to some original problems with various implementations of the HTML standard in browsers
+* allowing missing closing tags
+* XHTML standard developed (2000) to enforce stricter adherence to proper syntax.